anubhav0fnu/Synthetic-video-generation-for-Autonomous-cars/README.md

 `src/synthetic_video_gen/scripts/street/test_2048.sh`

-The below are results on two scales.
-In each category the initial results are based on 3 inputs to the sequential generator : `current (SSM)`, `previous 2 SSMs`, `previous 2 generated synthetic frames.` and later results are based on an additional 4th input to the generator which is the foreground feature of the input SSM's.
+The videos, below, show results of video synthesis at two scales: medium (1024) and fine (2048) resolution.
+In each category the "Before" video shows the initial results based on 3 inputs to the sequential generator: `current (SSM)`, `previous 2 SSMs`, `previous 2 generated synthetic frames`.
+The "After" video shows improved results with the addition of a 4th input to the generator, which is the `foreground feature` of the input SSM's.

-#### Medium(scale: 1024) trained Generator model.
+#### Medium (scale: 1024) Trained Generator Model.
 ##### Before

 <img src="results/gifs/CS_test1024Model_without_inst_fg_1024.gif" width="480" /> <br />